iheraty/Hello-world-2-/README.md

 # Hello-world-2-
-This is a for my coursera course
+This is a for my coursera courseHello: i am trying to learn this program , so far so good